L-X-T/planet-home/module-federation/module_federation.md

     ]
     ```

-    Please again make sure the import was added.

-3. You may need to restart both, the ``shell`` and the micro frontend (``mfe1``).
+2. You may need to restart both, the ``shell`` and the micro frontend (``mfe1``).

-4. The shell should still be able to load the micro frontend.
+3. The shell should still be able to load the micro frontend.

 ## Bonus: Share a Library of Your Monorepo

-1. Before you start make sure you've added `"@angular-architects/module-federation": "^12.2.1"` to your devDependencies:
+1. Add a library to your monorepo:

     ```
-    yarn add -D @angular-architects/module-federation | npm i --save @angular-architects/module-federation
-    ```

-3. Add a library to your monorepo:

-    ```
     ng g lib auth-lib
     ```

-4. In your ``tsconfig.json`` in the project's root, adjust the path mapping for ``auth-lib`` so that it points to the libs entry point:
+2. In your ``tsconfig.json`` in the project's root, adjust the path mapping for ``auth-lib`` so that it points to the libs entry point:

     ```json
     "auth-lib": [